 CalCCA supports this position and argues the allocation of RA benefits to LSE customers paying for DCPP extended operations is a matter of equity.
-CalCCA estimates payments to PG&E for DCPP extended operations will more than double the existing ratebase payments to PG&E shareholders, and argues it would be unfair to impose these costs on all LSE customers "without realizing the corresponding benefits of the plant's extended operation."
-CalCCA believes those benefits should be distributed to each LSE to lower the LSE's rates generally and provide benefits to customers paying for DCPP's extended operations.
+CalCCA estimates payments to PG&E for DCPP extended operations will more than double the existing ratebase payments to PG&E shareholders, and argues it would be unfair to impose these costs on all LSE customers "without realizing the corresponding benefits of the plant's extended operation."211 CalCCA believes those benefits should be distributed to each LSE to lower the LSE's rates generally and provide benefits to customers paying for DCPP's extended operations.212

 PG&E opposes the allocation of RA benefits to LSEs, arguing it would be counter to the intent and direction of SB 846.
 Specifically, PG&E believes the statute's prohibition of utilizing DCPP attributes for IRP purposes, and its focus on promoting reliability, means that RA benefits should not be allocated.
-PG&E reasons that by denying the allocation of RA benefits, other LSEs would be incentivized to continue robust RA procurement and thereby enhance system
+PG&E reasons that by denying the allocation of RA benefits, other LSEs would be incentivized to continue robust RA procurement and thereby enhance system reliability.
+PG&E's testimony clarifies that it did not believe RA benefits should be allocated to any LSE, including PG&E itself.
+WEM also opposes the allocation of RA benefits, similarly claiming it is contrary to statute.

-205210 Ex.
-AREM-01 at 2-3.
+213 Ex.
+PG&E-01 at 5-1 to 5-2.

-206211 Ex.
-CalCCA-01 at 5.
+215 Ex.
+WEM-01 at 2-3.